beacourage/CV/README.md

 ## Education

-#### Makers Academy (November 2018 to Present)
+#### Makers Academy (November 2018 - March 2019)

-12 week bootcamp teaching the fundamentals of coding.

-Includes:
+"Makers Academy is a highly selective 4-month, full-time program (preceded by a four-week pre-course) which teaches computer programming in London, England.
+Makers Academy is creating a new generation of tech talent who are skilled and ready for the changing world of work.
+The academy accepts only exceptional applicants into the course."

+- Test Driven Development
+- Object-oriented Design
-- OOP, TDD, MVC, DDD
+- MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, React
-- RSpec, Jasmine
+- RSpec, Jasmine, Karma,

-#### University College London(Sep.
-2013-June 2017)
+#### University College London (Sep.
+2013 - June 2017)

-- Astrophysics and Physical Chemistry
+- Astrophysics and Physical Chemistry, MSci (Master in Science), 2:1
-- Masters Degree, 2:1
+- Modules include: The Physics of Stars (85%), Advanced Physical Chemistry (78%), Physical Cosmology, Astronomical Spectroscopy, Concepts in Computational Chemistry, Astrophysical Processes: Nebulae to stars, Chemical Dynamics
-- Masters project is entitled ‘Finding cocrystals of non-steroidal anti-inflammatory fenamate drugs.’
-This project involves a range of both computational and experimental techniques.
+- Masters project involveD a range of both computational and experimental techniques.

-#### Grade 8 singing and piano
+#### St Marys Ascot (Sep.
+2006- July 2013)

+- A Levels in Maths, Physics and Chemistry - A*, A,  A
+- AS Level Further Mathematics – A*,
+- GCSE Examinations – 8A*’s, 2A’s

 ## Skills